gskielian/Raspberry-Pi-Adventures/Ad-Hoc/README.md

 sudo ifup wlan0
 ```

-(You can also just reset your raspberry pi with `sudo shutdown -r now`)
+(Alternatively you could reset your raspberry pi with `sudo shutdown -r now`, but then you would need to wait)